Skip to main content

 Monitoring and Potential Side Effects

 Long-term safety is contingent upon a framework of diligent clinical monitoring.
 Before initiating therapy, a comprehensive baseline assessment is required.
 This includes blood analysis of key markers to identify any contraindications and to establish a physiological starting point.
-Ongoing monitoring allows for dosage adjustments to ensure the therapeutic goals are met without pushing the out of its optimal range.
+Ongoing monitoring allows for dosage adjustments to ensure the therapeutic goals are met without pushing the endocrine system out of its optimal range.

 1. Baseline Assessment ∞ This includes a full hormone panel, metabolic markers like fasting glucose and HbA1c, and a crucial measurement of Insulin-like Growth Factor 1 (IGF-1).
 IGF-1 is the primary downstream mediator of growth hormone’s effects and serves as the main biomarker for monitoring therapy.
 A cancer screening is also a standard prerequisite.